Department of Education: CARES Act Update

 - The College received $59,647 on April 28, 2020, from the Department pursuant to the institution’s Certification and Agreement [for] Emergency Financial Aid Grants to Students.

-- 75 students are enrolled, some filed a FAFSA and thus were eligible to participate in programs under Section 484 in Title IV of the Higher Education Act of 1965 and thus eligible to receive Emergency Financial Aid Grants to students under Section 18004(a)(1) of the CARES Act.
+- 75 students are enrolled, eligible participates in programs under Section 484 in Title IV of the Higher Education Act of 1965 were eligible to receive Emergency Financial Aid Grants under Section 18004(a)(1) of the CARES Act.

 - The College will award CARES Act funds to students who are eligible for Title IV funding as determined by a submitted FAFSA.
 All eligible students will receive the same amount.
 The amount that a student will receive will be based on the total number of eligible students that have incurred as a result of the transition to remote learning.

-- The College sent two emails to students regarding available funding.
+- The College sent multiple emails to students regarding available funding and necessary actions for eligibility concerning the Emergency Financial Aid Gr.